adamcrews/puppet-nessus/README.md

 ###Parameters

-The following parameters are available in the ntp module:
+The following parameters are available in the nessus module:

 ####`activation_code`